loopdash/loopdash/src/glossary/tools.md

 title: Tools - Loopdash
 h1: Tools
 h2: What does it mean?
-summary: Tools are essential components that enable developers to efficiently create, manage, and customize WordPress websites, including plugins, themes, and APIs.
+description: Tools are essential components that enable developers to efficiently create, manage, and customize WordPress websites, including plugins, themes, and APIs.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly